 Scotese (2015), Fig. 12 Scotese (2015), Fig. 8

-(Left) "Representative" variations in the pole-to-pole temperature gradient for different "climate states" at a fixed equatorial temperature, and (right) the changes in assigned "climate state" throughout the Phanerozoic based on the maps of "lithologic indicators of climate" shown above.
+(Left) "Representative" variations in the pole-to-pole temperature gradient for different "climate states" at a fixed equatorial temperature, and (Right) the changes in assigned "climate state" throughout the Phanerozoic based on the maps of "lithologic indicators of climate" shown above.
 (Apologies for the figure quality: these were literally the best versions I could find.
-They appear to exist nowhere except in Scotese's random informal pdf document.
+They appear to exist nowhere except in this random informal document Scotese produced in 2015 [warning: pdf link].
 Click to expand to sliiightly larger version.)

 The result is an extremely coarse-resolution and rough guess at average global temperatures during these “hothouse” and “icehouse” states, and while this can be a useful tool to understand the broad-scale patterns of, for example, the major environmental factors driving evolution throughout the Phanerozoic, it is in no way similar to the kinds of quantitative isotopic measurements used to monitor more recent changes in global temperature.[10]A good resource I found that goes over many of these somewhat confusing and contradictory “deep time” climate graphs and tries to crowdsource better versions of them is this RealClimate post